thomasrayner/thomasrayner.github.io/_posts/2019-10-15-powershell-summit-recordings.md

 ---
 ## Important Update

 The below post was based off of conversations that occurred in the community, and what can only be considered at best to be incomplete information.
-It's important to me that I'm part of a solution the miscommunication problems that got us to this point.
+It's important to me that I'm part of a solution to the miscommunication problems that got us to this point.

 James Petty, who is the CEO of the DevOps Collective just issued [a post on this subject](https://powershell.org/2019/10/conference-recordings-you-spoke-we-listened/) that clears up a lot of the misconceptions and miscommunications.
 It's pretty short, so I'll reproduce it here to make sure you definitely see it before looking at the rest of this post.